 Sarah Thornton, Communications Specialist

 I have always loved reading, writing and talking, so it’s inevitable that I ended up working in PR after completing my BA degree (English major).
 In another life, I might have been a journalist.
 I briefly considered being a librarian, but I’m probably not quiet enough.
-Oh well, at least I’ve got to work with lots of lovely librarians over the years, not least as a Trustee of the North Shore Libraries Foundation.
-We’re nothing without our libraries and librarians.
+Happily, I’ve worked with many lovely librarians over the years, not least as a Trustee of the North Shore Libraries Foundation.
+We’re nothing without our libraries and librarians!

 I love meeting new people and networking.
 My working life in PR and publishing has brought me in to contact with so many fascinating, erudite and funny people.
-When I lived in London, I had the good fortune to work with some really big names, including Paul Theroux, Nigel Slater, Harriet Walter, Camille Paglia.
+When I lived in London, I worked for Penguin Books as a publicist and had the good fortune to work with some really big names, including Paul Theroux, Bernard Cornwell, Nigel Slater and Camille Paglia.
 It was amazing.
-That was when I worked as a Press Officer at Penguin Group UK.
-Then, after my maternity leave I moved on to Midas Public Relations, where I worked with all the big commercial publishers (and a few small ones) and enjoyed many different challenges, including promoting the Hay-on-Wye Literary Festival and International IMPAC Dublin Literary Award.
+Then, after my maternity leave I joined Midas Public Relations, where I worked with all the major commercial publishers (and a few small ones), and promoted the International IMPAC Dublin Literary Award.

-When I returned to New Zealand in 2003 I worked for Random House.
-There, I spent eight happy years, working and touring with local and major international authors – from foodies (Jo Seagar) to fashionistas (Denise L’Estrange-Corbet); scientists (Richard Dawkins); entrepreneurs (Sir Michael Hill); philanthropists (Sir Ray Avery), poets (Paula Green), children’s writers (Steve Cole), literary writers (Dame Fiona Kidman); businesses (Whitcoulls).
+When I returned to New Zealand in 2003 I worked for Random House, where I spent seven happy years, working and touring with local and major international authors – from foodies (Jo Seagar) to Dames (Denise L’Estrange-Corbet and Fiona Kidman); scientists (Richard Dawkins); entrepreneurs (Sir Michael Hill); philanthropists (Sir Ray Avery), poets (Paula Green), literary and children’s writers (Rachael King and Steve Cole).

 I have an extensive network of media and industry contacts, and now work closely with a number of other highly-skilled publishing professionals.
-As a result, clients can access and benefit from a full-range of services, including: media and PR campaigns; self-publishing support and advice; media release, feature and web writing; social media content provision and management; editing, proof reading, copywriting and design; book tour and event management; product launches.
+Therefore, clients benefit from a full-range of services, including: media and PR campaigns; self-publishing support and advice; media release, feature and web writing; social media content provision and management; editing, proof reading, copywriting and design; book tour and event management; product launches.
 If I haven’t listed what you need, just ask and I’ll let you know if I can help.

-When I’m not working, you’ll find me in all sorts of different places, doing all sorts of different things.
-Things like reading, watching films and Netflix, practising meditation and yoga, playing tennis, walking along the beach, volunteering at Lifeline Aotearoa, spending time with my family and friends.
+When I’m not working, you’ll find me reading, binge-watching Netflix, meditating, playing tennis, practicing yoga/pilates, walking along the beach, volunteering at Lifeline Aotearoa, spending time with family and friends.